-Designing VMware's first SaaS Log Analytics Service
+Designing VMware's First Cloud-Native Log Analytics Service

 In October of 2016, VMware gathered a group of product, design and engineering leaders in Seattle to lay the groundwork for a major shift.
 To date, all operations software was traditional on-premise installed and managed software.
 The group was there to discuss the transition to a software-as-a-services (SaaS) platform for future software.
 It was concluded that the first solution would be a log analytics platform, and the project was called “Black Pearl”.
 This was in reference to the mythical speed of the ship in Pirates of the Caribbean, because the schedule for the product was unprecedented in that business unit.
 The goal was to be in Beta in 9 months and to privately announce that fact at VMworld 2017.

 My current role at VMware is as the UX design lead for all operations management software within the Cloud Management business unit.
 That encompasses overseeing and directing design decisions for a number of products and services.
-As this new project was ramping up, those other products required all the existing UX resources, so I took on all design responsibilities for the Log Intelligence product, including research, UX architecture, interaction, and visual design.
+As this new project was ramping up, those other products required all the existing UX resources, so I took on all design responsibilities for the Log Insight Cloud product, including research, UX architecture, interaction, and visual design.

 Through conversations with potential customers and domain experts, two target personas emerged from the collected data.

 The first persona which I called Anthony, is an infrastructure administrator that has deep but siloed knowledge about the log data generated by the infrastructure.
 Anthony generally knows what he's looking for and uses a log analytics tool to help him find it.
 This is the persona most often targeted by products in this space.

 The second persona to emerge was called Anita.
 She too is a virtual infrastructure administrator, but her knowledge is more broad but typically more shallow.
 She does most troubleshooting in higher level metric monitoring tools and sees log analytics tools as a last resort.
 Anita would be the more difficult persona to please, but could also be a strong market differentiator.